-The Initial Alternate ELPAC is designed for one-on-one administration.
-A student may respond by
+The Summative Alternate ELPAC is designed for one-on-one test administration.
+The student may respond by

-- independently navigating and selecting responses directly in the testing device when able; or - indicating a response verbally or through any of the student's alternate response modes, such as gestures, eye gaze, answer choice cards, picture cards, or an AAC device, and the test examiner selects the response for the student in the test delivery platform.
+- independently navigating and selecting responses directly in the testing device when able; or - indicating a response verbally or through any of the student's alternate response modes, such as gestures, eye gaze, answer choice cards, picture cards, or an AAC device, and the test examiner selecting the response for the student in the test delivery platform.